 Five candidates are vying for three seats on the 9-member South Orange-Maplewood Board of Education on November 2, 2021: Shannon Cuttle, William Rodriguez, Qawi Telesford, Arun Vadlamani and Kaitlin Wittleder.
 Terms are for three years.
+The following candidate statement is from Kaitlin Wittleder.

 Why I’m running